aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/ipv4-acls.md

     ```yaml
     # IPv4 Extended Access-lists supporting substitution on certain fields.
+    # These Access-lists can be referenced under node settings `l3_interfaces`, and will only be configured on devices where they are in use.
+    #
     # The substitution is useful when assigning the same access-list on multiple interfaces,
     # but where certain fields require unique values like the "interface_ip" or "peer_ip".
     # When using substitution, the interface name will be appended to the ACL name.